Texas's 8th congressional district

-Texas's 8th congressional district of the United States House of Representatives includes parts of Montgomery County, Walker County, Harris County, Polk County, and all of San Jacinto County.
+Texas's 8th congressional district of the United States House of Representatives includes all of Polk and San Jacinto counties, and parts of Harris, Walker, and Montgomery counties.
 It includes much of the northern outlying areas of metro Houston, including Conroe, Magnolia, and most of Lake Livingston.
 The current Representative from the 8th district is Morgan Luttrell and has been since 2023.